Set aside a divorce judgment or other family law order

 Before you start

-These instructions only cover a request to set aside.
-This is different than an appeal or a request for reconsideration.
+Requests to set aside are different than an appeal or a request for reconsideration.
 Those have different legal requirements.
 Talk to a lawyer to find out more about an appeal or reconsideration.

 At a glance